 The side yard areas maintain privacy for indoor and outdoor living spaces while also providing access around the home.
 A range of creative solutions such as using architectural site walls and fences combined with neat vertical plantings and groundcovers are encouraged.
-Sensitivity to neighboring lots is required in the design of side yards in order to avoid blocking light or creating maintenance and nuisance issues, while protecting for privacy.
+Sensitivity to neighboring lots is required in the design of side yards in order to avoid blocking light or creating maintenance and nuisance issues.